 They’re a valuable tool for increasing employee engagement and promoting internal brand awareness.

 Brand videos come in many forms, from employee interviews to behind-the-scenes videos revealing the working environment.

-Marketing videos are advertisements for products and services.
+Marketing videos or video ads are advertisements for products and services.
 This is the type of content you might create for your YouTube channel or for sharing on social media platforms like Facebook and Instagram.

 They’re usually short, visual clips describing the product's main features and benefits.

 Alternatively, you can create long-form videos for in-depth product reviews.
 These are usually best for B2C companies and products.

 A screencast video is simply a video of a computer screen being recorded.

 All you need to film it is screen recording software.
 You can use screencast video alone or within another video; also, it can include other multimedia - for example, images or screenshots.
 Optionally, it can contain audio or be enriched with background music.